Zayd ibn Ali: Shrines

 There are two shrines for Zayd, One is in Kafel, Iraq, the other is in Karak, Jordan.
 The shrine in Jordan is believed to be the final resting place of the head of Zayd ibn 'Ali ibn Al-Husayn.

-According to later—and most likely invented—tradition, relayed by the 14th-century historian al-Maqrizi, Zayd's severed head was brought to Egypt, and displayed at the Mosque of Amr in Fustat, until it was stolen and buried.
+According to later tradition, relayed by the 14th-century historian al-Maqrizi, Zayd's severed head was brought to Egypt, and displayed at the Mosque of Amr in Fustat, until it was stolen and buried.
 A mosque was erected over the site.
 When it fell into ruin by the early 12th century, the Fatimid vizier, al-Afdal Shahanshah, ordered it excavated, and the head was placed in a purpose-built shrine on 1 March 1131.
 This building, inaccurately known as the Shrine of Zayn al-Abidin (Zayd's father), was located some 2 km north of the Mosque of Amr, and was entirely rebuilt twice in the 19th century.
 Nothing of it survives today.